24 Free or Cheap Things to Do in Washington, D.C.

 This museum hosts permanent and special exhibits about the horrific events of the Holocaust.
 There is no entry fee, but timed tickets are required March 1 to Aug.
-31. With advance tickets no longer available, visitors can try for same-day tickets online or in person.
+31. If advance tickets aren't available, visitors can try for same-day tickets online or in person.